 I actually just had another thought for next time.
 Instead of putting in minced garlic, just smash a couple of whole ones and drop them in.
 They would be much easier to remove and you would still get the same great flavor!
 (Note to myself)

-When the jars are good and hot, carefully take one out of the water and set on a safe surface.
-I usually use a dry hand towel to pick them up.
+When the jars are good and hot, carefully take one out of the water and set on a heat safe surface.
+I usually use a dry hand towel to pick them up out of the pan.